elisabethjulien/OCCGEOFILTERING/readme.md

+#from R package Flexsdm
+Velazco, S.J.E., Rose, M.B., de Andrade, A.F.A., Minoli, I. and Franklin, J., 2022. flexsdm: An r package for supporting a comprehensive and flexible species distribution modelling workflow.
+Methods in Ecology and Evolution, 13(8), pp.1661-1669.

 Perform geographical filtering on species occurrences Description
 This function perform geographical filtering of species occurrences based on different approach to define the minimum nearest-neighbor distance between points.